sinbad/SUDS/docs/SavingState.md

 across save games, you need access to that state so you can store it somewhere, and include it in your save game.

-## Extracting Dialogue State
+### Extracting Dialogue State

-To get a snapshot of dialogue state, call `GetSavedState` on the dialogue.
+To get a snapshot of dialogue state, call `GetSavedState` on the dialogue instance.
 You could just save this in a property on the
 [owner of the dialogue](RunningDialogue.md#dialogue-owners), for example: